dwwatson1/Election_Analysis/README.md

   - Denver
   - Jefferson
 - The county results were
-  - Arapahoe accounted 6.7% of the vote with 24,801 votes
+  - Arapahoe accounted for 6.7% of the vote with 24,801 votes
-  - Denver accounted 82.8% of the vote with 306,055 votes
+  - Denver accounted for 82.8% of the vote with 306,055 votes
-  - Jefferson accounted 10.5% of the vote with 38,855 votes
+  - Jefferson accounted for 10.5% of the vote with 38,855 votes
 - The largest county turnout was
-  - **Denver accounted 82.8% of the vote with 306,055 votes**
+  - **Denver accounted for 82.8% of the vote with 306,055 votes**
   -
-To display Denver with the largest county turnout with hits vote count and turnout percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the follow f-string:
+To display Denver with the largest county turnout with hits vote count and turnout percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the following f-string:

 ![Winning_County](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/Winning_County.PNG)